 >> Telehealth care promotion and coordination

 Three-quarters of all doctor, urgent care and ER visits are either unnecessary or can be handled safely over the phone or video, and 80% of consumers are open to virtual care for non-urgent conditions.
-Yet patients are still 50 times more likely to go to the ER than use telehealth.

 Many healthcare consumers are simply not aware of the virtual treatment and care options they can access through their plan.
 That’s why all plans typically need to boost their promotion of their telehealth resources to boost utilization.

 Resource promotion should include nurse advice lines, MD e-consults, comprehensive Virtual Clinics and virtual/telemedicine behavioral health access points—and that they are all staffed by the same quality of clinicians found in traditional brick-and-mortar care settings.